ragnarkar/reddit_imitator/Reddit_download_notebooks/README.md

 Note, I don't have a mechanism for resuming a stopped session so you can only hope that you won't lose your connection before it finishes.

 One of the top cells will ask for your Reddit credentials which you can store in a key file.
 If it doesn't find the key file, it'll ask for them manually.

+Note that the notebooks will automatically save the comments it downloads in the Alpaca format in .json for training using the [Alpaca-Lora repostiry](https://github.com/tloen/alpaca-lora).